 David has been granted patents for his contributions in the fields of computer science, communication theory, digital rights management, secure distributed computing and social communications.
 His patent expertise includes all phases of portfolio prosecution, licensing, litigation and partnering.
 See a full list of David's patents.

-In October 1999, Intertrust raised $117 million in its initial public offering.
-In April 2000, the secondary private offering raised $92 million.
+In October 1999, InterTrust raised $117 million in its initial public offering.
+In April 2000, the secondary public offering raised $92 million.
 The company hit a maximum valuation of approximately $8 billion.

-In 2003, a consortium led by Sony and Phillips purchased Intertrust for $453 million to pursue licensing opportunities in the patent portfolio.
-With $120 million in reserve funds at the company at the time of purchase, the consortium paid $330 million net for the Intertrust technology and patent assets.
+In 2003, a consortium led by Sony and Phillips purchased Intertrust for $453 million to pursue licensing opportunities for the patent portfolio.
+With $120 million of cash in the company at the time of purchase, the consortium paid $330 million net for the Intertrust technology and patent assets.
 In 2004, Intertrust won a $440 million settlement against Microsoft, representing a complete return of capital and a 21% IRR within 18 months of purchase.
 Hundreds of millions of dollars of additional royalty payments have accumulated since the return of capital in 2004.
 David later brought this asset monetization strategy to Aventurine Capital Management.

 Apple’s iPhone and iPad are the most successful implementations of the Intertrust architecture to date.
 In 2013, Intertrust sued Apple for patent infringement.
 The case was settled in 2014.

 In 2003, David founded Centillion Group and worked as a strategy advisor to entrepreneurs and CEO’s of technology companies.
+Over the following four years, the company developed strategic business plans, marketing plans, and financing strategies for over thirty public and private companies.
 Clients were primarily mature businesses located throughout North America, Europe and Asia-Pacific.
-The firm delivered services directly and through a marketing partnership with Progress software.
+The firm delivered services directly and through a marketing partnership with Progress Software.

 Rumblefish created the first online business resource of fully copyright-cleared music.
 The company licenses music for TV shows, films, ad agencies and video game publishers.
-In 2008, the company struck a landmark licensing deal with YouTube.
+In 2008, the company struck a landmark licensing deal with YouTube to provide automated royalty calculation and transaction management technology that allows artists and labels to monetize the vast stream of consumer generated content that uses their intellectual property.
 In December 2013, Rizvi Traverse backed SESAC’s acquisition of a majority stake in Rumblefish.